aclemons/emailrelay/doc/reference.md

 so messages files are created with permissions of `-rw-rw----`.
 This allows normal users to list messages files but not read them.

-The `emailrelay-submit` utility is normally group ownership of `daemon` with its group set-user-id flag set.
+The `emailrelay-submit` program normally has group ownership of `daemon` with its group set-user-id flag set.
 This allows it to create message files in the spool directory and the files created end up owned by the submitter but with group ownership of `daemon`.

 External filters and address verifiers are executed as the unprivileged user and they are given an almost empty set of environment variables (`PATH` and `IFS`),